plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 Next we provide the internal fields via properties.
 Using this form of property makes them read-only properties, as we do not define setters/mutators.

-As you have seen in the schema declaration, if you run your site in debug mode, you will see an edit field for these fields.
-But trying to change these fields will throw an exception.
+The `can_vote` property checks whether the current user has permission to vote.
+The `votes` property returns the current vote totals.
+The `voted` property returns a list of users who have voted.

-Let's continue with the behavior adapter:
+Let's continue with the implementation of the methods for the behavior adapter:

 ```{code-block} python
 :linenos: